Chart Color Schemes

 Condell Park shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 22.0%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are most prevalent at 16.2%, followed by postgraduate qualifications (4.6%) and graduate diplomas (1.2%).
-Vocational credentials are held by 28.0% of residents aged 15+, with advanced diplomas at 10.7% and certificates at 17.3%.
-Educational participation is high, with 36.1% of residents currently enrolled in formal education: 13.0% in primary, 10.3% in secondary, and 6.3% in tertiary education.
+Bachelor degrees are the most common at 16.2%, followed by postgraduate qualifications (4.6%) and graduate diplomas (1.2%).
+Vocational credentials are prevalent, with 28.0% of residents aged 15+ holding such qualifications - advanced diplomas at 10.7% and certificates at 17.3%.
+Educational participation is high, with 36.1% currently enrolled in formal education: 13.0% in primary, 10.3% in secondary, and 6.3% in tertiary education.

 Frequently Asked Questions - Education